distributedci/dci-openshift-app-agent/README.md

 Note that have to add the SSH public key of the user that runs the "dci-openshift-app-agent-ctl" command to SSH "provisioner_name" with "provisioner_user", in case you want to retrieve logs from the OCP deployment.

+### Problems related to UIDs while running containers with podman in localhost

+TBD

 ## Proxy Considerations

 If you use a proxy to go to the Internet, export the following variables in the dci-openshift-app-agent user session where you run the agent, if you use the systemd service then it would be a good idea to store these variables in the ~/.bashrc file of the dci-openshift-app-agent user